Dodgers beat D-backs 6-0, clinch playoff spot (for real)

 Speedy D-backs outfielder Alex Thomas hit a grounder that deflected off Anderson’s glove, which made Betts readjust his path as he charged in to field the ball.
 Betts then flipped the ball with his glove hand to Freeman, beating Thomas by a split second.

-Betts is usually the team’s right fielder but made his fifth start of the season at second.
+Betts is usually the team’s right fielder but made his fifth start of the season at second, subbing for injured Gavin Lux.
+Betts came to the big leagues as an infielder before switching to the outfield.

+Betts’ infield cameo isn’t expected to be a long-term arrangement, but he does give the Dodgers options.

+“It makes me miss being in there,” Betts said of playing second.
+“But they pay me pretty good to be in right field, so I’ll go back out there.”

 MAKING MOVES